What is a product strategy

 - Sales and marketing touch points – what teams with direct interactions with users understand about them

-- Competitor insights – how other products are positioning the benefits they offer and delivering on these
+- Competitor audit insights – how other products are positioning the benefits they offer and delivering on these

 A broader range of insights will give you a richer understanding of the problem space to make sure you don’t have blind spots.